coopstools/brainf-k/README.md

 make
 ```

-Please note that the REPL, at the moment, is lacking control flow, ie `[]`, and does not use history.
-Both features are planned.
+Please note that the REPL, at the moment, is lacking control flow, ie `[]`.
+This is the next planned feature.

 To run the code with one of the provided examples, make sure you are using th correct version of the go compiler and run
 ```bash